 The biggest difference is in the co-insurance levels (the percentage that Delta Dental of Illinois pays) for various services that are covered.
 Please refer to the benefit summary for more information about each plan option.

 Do I have to see a Delta Dental network dentist?

 No, but you will save the most when you see a Delta Dental PPO dentist.

 Where can I find my complete dental plan information?

-Plan Information is available through our secure Member Central.
+Plan Information is available through our secure Member Connection.
 Sign in to access it or if you are not yet registered, sign up today.

 Who should I contact with questions about my dental coverage?